 Tulane University is committed to increasing the awareness and prevention of sexual violence.
-All incoming students and new employees are provided with programming opportunities and strategies intended to prevent rape, sexual assault, intimate partner violence, and stalking before it occurs through the changing of social norms and other approaches; that includes a clear statement that Tulane University prohibits such acts, their definitions, the definition of consent, options for bystander intervention, information about risk reduction, and our policies and procedures for responding to these incidents.
-Risk reduction education includes strategies to reduce the likelihood that someone will engage in prohibited behavior, to increase the likelihood that bystanders will intervene to disrupt a potential moment of harm, to increase safety and empowerment for potential victims of crime, and to increase the likelihood that all members of our community will model consent, respect, and care for others in all their interactions and behaviors.
+All incoming students and new employees are provided with programming opportunities and strategies intended to prevent rape, sexual assault, intimate partner violence and stalking before it occurs through the changing of social norms and other approaches; that includes a clear statement that Tulane University prohibits such acts, their definitions, the definition of consent, options for bystander intervention, information about risk reduction and our policies and procedures for responding to these incidents.
+Risk reduction education includes strategies to reduce the likelihood that someone will engage in prohibited behavior, to increase the likelihood that bystanders will intervene to disrupt a potential moment of harm, to increase safety and empowerment for potential victims of crime and to increase the likelihood that all members of our community will model consent, respect and care for others in all their interactions and behaviors.
 Ongoing prevention and awareness campaigns are also offered throughout the year, which include information on university policies and procedures and the rights of all parties in university disciplinary processes.
 These programs include, but are not limited to:

-- One Wave Bystander Intervention Workshop for all Tulane students.
-Alcohol Edu for Undergraduates provides foundational education around alcohol and other substances, helping students build skills to keep themselves and others safe, correcting misperceptions about drinking, and supporting a healthy campus community. - Sexual Assault Prevention for Undergraduates is a Title IX and Clery Act training that engages undergraduate students in fostering healthy relationships and preparing them to recognize and respond to sexual assault and harassment when it occurs.
-This course is offered through Vector Solutions and is Clery/VAWA Compliant. - The Sexual Health for Students and Sexual Literacy for Students online curriculum for first- and second-year students is designed to empower students around prosocial norms and healthy relationship skills - Live Well at Tulane Workshop for all incoming students about alcohol and other drug safety and related university policies
+- One Wave Bystander Intervention Workshop for all university students. - Alcohol Edu is a mandatory class for all new university students (first-year and transfer students) that provides foundational education around alcohol and other substances, helping students build skills to keep themselves and others safe, correcting misperceptions about drinking and supporting a healthy campus community. - Sexual Assault Prevention for Undergraduates is a Title IX and Clery Act training that engages undergraduate students in fostering healthy relationships and preparing them to recognize and respond to sexual assault and

+- harassment when it occurs.
+This course defines Dating Violence, Domestic Violence, Sexual Assault and consent under Louisiana law.
+This course is offered through Vector Solutions and is Clery/VAWA Compliant.
+This training is mandatory for all new university students (first-year and transfer students). - The Sexual Health for Students and Sexual Literacy for Students online curriculum for first-year and second-year students is designed to empower students around prosocial norms and healthy relationship skills.
+This training is mandatory for all new university students (first-year and transfer students). - Live Well at Tulane Workshop for all incoming students about alcohol and other drug safety and related university policies.

-All In: Understanding and Preventing Sexual Violence at Tulane facilitated by the SAPHEs for all incoming students, followed by SAPHE-facilitated small group discussion.
+All In: Understanding and Preventing Sexual Violence at the university facilitated by the SAPHEs for all incoming students, followed by SAPHE-facilitated small group discussion.

-- Tulane University Peer Health Education (TUPHE) Workshops, as requested in residence halls, Fraternities and Sororities, TIDES Classes or Student Organizations. - Sexual Aggression Peer Hotline and Education (SAPHE) workshops on practicing consent, understanding sexual violence, healthy relationships, and supporting survivors of sexual violence. - Compliance training for high-risk groups and presentations by Title IX Coordinator, Student Conduct, and/or the Office of Institutional Equity. - Online and/or in-person training for faculty and staff on the topic of sexual assault and sexual harassment. - Online training for parents/families on the topic of sexual assault and sexual harassment. - Shifting the Paradigm, an annual event in the fall to share institutional data on sexual violence and promote the education and prevention of such incidents on campus. - Sexual Assault Awareness Month (SAAM) events to increase awareness of sexual violence prevention and response resources for the whole Tulane community. - Sexual Violence Prevention and Response Guide for Faculty to facilitate curriculum integration of prevention initiatives - The Well for Health Promotion sexual violence prevention healthy workshop series, sex communication (consent-based) workshop series, and sexual health workshop series available to any member of the campus community by request.
+- Tulane University Peer Health Education (TUPHE) Workshops, as requested in residence halls, Fraternities and Sororities, TIDES Classes or Student Organizations. - Sexual Aggression Peer Hotline and Education (SAPHE) workshops on practicing consent, understanding sexual violence, healthy relationships and supporting survivors of sexual violence. - Compliance training for high-risk groups and presentations by Title IX Coordinator, Student Conduct and/or the Office of Institutional Equity. - Online and/or in-person training for faculty and staff on the topic of sexual assault and sexual harassment. - Online training for parents/families on the topic of sexual assault and sexual harassment. - Shifting the Paradigm, an annual event in the fall to share institutional data on sexual violence and promote the education and prevention of such incidents on campus. - Sexual Assault Awareness Month (SAAM) events to increase awareness of sexual violence prevention and response resources for the whole university community. - Sexual Violence Prevention and Response Guide for Faculty to facilitate curriculum integration of prevention initiatives. - The Well for Health Promotion sexual violence prevention healthy workshop series, sex communication (consent-based) workshop series and sexual health workshop series available to any member of the campus community by request.